-Long Island Housing Services, the Fair Housing Agency of Nassau and Suffolk, has established a housing discrimination toll free complaint line: 1-800-660-6920.
+Long Island Housing Services, the Fair Housing Agency of Nassau and Suffolk, has established a housing discrimination complaint line: 631-567-5111 extension 375 or email info@LIFairHousing.org.
 Long Island Housing Services will investigate your complaint, conduct testing (if appropriate), and determine whether a violation of your fair housing rights has occurred.
-Where substantial evidence is found, Long Island Housing Services will assist you in pursuing your administrative (NYS or HUD) and judicial (Federal District Court) remedies.
+Where substantial evidence is found, Long Island Housing Services may assist you in pursuing your administrative (NYS or HUD) and judicial (Federal District Court) remedies.
 No fees are charged for individual services.